 |Portsmouth Regional Hospital||(603) 433-5135|

 What is an Emergency?

 A mental health emergency is an emotional or behavioral crisis that warrants same day attention by a mental health professional.
 This may include, but is not limited to, significant changes in behavior that are not characteristic of a person, the presence of disruptive symptoms that interfere with the responsibilities of daily living, direct or indirect expressions of the intent to harm self or others, and/or the experience of a trauma.
-If you are feeling that you are a danger to yourself and/or others, visit UNHCC immediately or call 603-862-2090/TTY: 7-1-1 or 800-735-2964 (Relay NH) if the center is physically closed.
-If you are not comfortable doing so, contact 1-800-273-TALK, a free crisis hotline, or go to your local emergency room.
+If you are feeling that you are a danger to yourself and/or others, visit PACS immediately or call 603-862-2090/TTY: 7-1-1 or 800-735-2964 (Relay NH) if the center is physically closed.
+If you are not comfortable doing so, contact the National Suicide Prevention Lifeline at 1-800-273-TALK (TTY is 1-800-799-4899), a free crisis hotline, or go to your local emergency room.

-The Counseling Center provides emergency services 24 hours per day.
-From 8am to 5pm students may call the Counseling Center (862-2090/TTY: 7-1-1 or 800-735-2964 Relay NH) and ask to be scheduled for an emergency appointment or request to speak with the on-call clinician.
+PACS provides emergency services 24 hours per day.
+From 8am to 5pm students may call PACS (862-2090/TTY: 7-1-1 or 800-735-2964 Relay NH) and ask to be scheduled for a walk in appointment or request to speak with the on-call clinician.
 If the clinician is not available, they will typically return calls on the hour.
 Clinical staff responds immediately to "imminent danger" crises.
-Students requesting an emergency visit are expected to accommodate the time offered for an appointment, e.g. by missing a class if necessary.
-Click here for directions to Smith Hall.
+Students requesting an urgent visit are expected to accommodate the time offered for an appointment, e.g. by missing a class if necessary.

 After-Hours Emergency Services